sarit-si/dagster-docker-template/README.md

 - (Optional) Create `home` folder.
 Else, docker compose will create it anyways.
 - (Optional) To customise the Dagster instance, a [`dagster.yaml`](https://docs.dagster.io/deployment/dagster-instance) needs to be created.
 Place it in the `home` folder.
 This needs `docker compose down && docker compose up -d`.
 Without the `dagster.yaml`, dagster will write logs, events, storage, etc. to `/opt/dags/home` folder.
 - The `home` and `dags` folders are volume mounted inside the container.
-(Note: `home` folder if not present, will automatically get created during docker compose)
 - All assets, resources, etc. need to be placed inside the `dags` folder.